-Mr. Walter is counsel in the Patent Litigation practice in Weil’s Silicon Valley office.
+Mr. Walter is a partner in the Patent Litigation practice in Weil’s Silicon Valley office.
 His practice area focuses on technologies in the biological and chemical disciplines.
 He has worked on both the plaintiff and defense side in matters relating to DNA sequencing technology, noninvasive fetal diagnostic techniques, and laundry chemicals.
 Mr. Walter has participated in representing clients before the International Trade Commission and US District Courts in all phases of patent litigation encompassing a wide range of technical areas, including life sciences, software, data storage devices, Internet technologies, networking equipment, and microprocessor design.
 During the 2008-09 judicial term, he served as a law clerk to the Honorable Joseph J. Farnan Jr. in the United States District Court for the District of Delaware.

 In September of 2016, Mr. Walter was recognized by The American Lawyer in its “Litigator of the Week” profile for helping to secure for Illumina, a major manufacturer of DNA sequencers, a rare preliminary injunction shutting down a competitor’s infringing product.
 He has also been recognized by Legal 500 as a “Recommended Lawyer” for Intellectual Property: Patent Litigation: Full Coverage.